lino-framework/book/docs/dev/perms.rst

 You may have noted that :class:`UserTypes
 <lino.modlib.users.choicelists.UserTypes>` is a choicelist, not a
 database table.
 This is because it depends on the application and is usually not locally modified.

 Local site administrators may nevertheless decide to change the set of available user profiles.

-The user profiles module
+The user types module
 ========================

 The :attr:`roles_required